harunpehlivan/cld-intro-java/README.md

 ### Maven
 The Cloudinary libraries are made available with Maven.
-This repo includes a full Eclipse project configured with Cloudinary libraries.
+This repo includes a project configured with Cloudinary libraries.

 We are supplying a `pom.xml` file.
 You'll find these dependencies have been added to support this training.